Averages of Exponentials from the point of view of Superintegrability: Mnemonic (computer-experiment) results

 \be \sigma_{[1,1,1,1,1]} = P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[1,1,1,2]} = P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2} +4 P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[1,2,2]} = P_{[1,2,2]}\cdot e^{\frac{9}{2}\lambda^2}+ 2P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2} +5 P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[1,1,3]} = P_{[1,1,3]}\cdot e^{\frac{11}{2}\lambda^2}+P_{[1,2,2]}\cdot e^{\frac{9}{2}\lambda^2} + 3P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2}+6 P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[2,3]} = P_{[2,3]}\cdot e^{\frac{13}{2}\lambda^2} + P_{[1,1,3]}\cdot e^{\frac{11}{2}\lambda^2}+2P_{[1,2,2]}\cdot e^{\frac{9}{2}\lambda^2} + 3P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2} + 5 P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[1,4]} = P_{[1,4]}\cdot e^{\frac{17}{2}\lambda^2} + P_{[2,3]}\cdot e^{\frac{13}{2}\lambda^2} +2P_{[1,1,3]}\cdot e^{\frac{11}{2}\lambda^2}+ 2P_{[1,2,2]}\cdot e^{\frac{9}{2}\lambda^2} + 3P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2} + 4 P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \\ \sigma_{[5]} = P_{[5]}\cdot e^{\frac{25}{2}\lambda^2}\! +P_{[1,4]}\cdot e^{\frac{17}{2}\lambda^2}\! + P_{[2,3]}\cdot e^{\frac{13}{2}\lambda^2}\! + P_{[1,1,3]}\cdot e^{\frac{11}{2}\lambda^2}\!+ P_{[1,2,2]}\cdot e^{\frac{9}{2}\lambda^2}\! + P_{[1,1,1,2]}\cdot e^{\frac{7}{2}\lambda^2}\! + P_{[1,1,1,1,1]}\cdot e^{\frac{5}{2}\lambda^2} \nn \ee and so on.

 In other words, we can represent any $\sigma_R$ as a sum of exponentials with polynomial prefactors and decomposition is {\it triangular}.
 All these prefactors are expressed through Laguerre polynomials, but in a somewhat sophisticated way -- as their multi-linear combinations.
+See \cite{MOk} for more details on this interpretation.